Twisted Graded Categories: Graded categories and orientation

 \begin{example}[Height 1] In $\Mod_{\sVect}$, which is $(\SS,1)$-oriented, $\dim_{\hat{\eta^2}}(\ounit_{\cC}\shift{1}) = \Pi \field$ is the $(0|1)$-dimensional super vector space.
 For any $\mcal{V} \in \Mod_{\sVect}\dbl$

 \end{example}

 \begin{remark} One can write similar results in height $2$ in terms of $\dim_{\hat{\nu}}(\cVectn[2]\shift{1})$. \end{remark}

 \begin{remark} Similarly to \cref{rmrk:iterated-dimension}, working in categorical examples, one can consider the iterated character.
 These behave more like the characters in the additive case.
-We postpone the study of these to a future paper (\cite{Keidar-Ragimov-??-alternating}). \end{remark}
+A study of these is carried out in \cite{Keidar-Ragimov-2025-alternating}. \end{remark}